Cloudera Developer Blog

 Big Data best practices, how-to's, and internals from Cloudera Engineering and the community

-Cloudera is pleased to announce the immediate availability of its first release of Apache Spark for Cloudera Enterprise (comprising CDH and Cloudera Manager).
+We are thrilled to announce the GA release of Cloudera Enterprise 5 (comprising CDH 5.0 and Cloudera Manager 5.0).

 The conclusion to this series covers how to use scans, and considerations for choosing the Thrift or REST APIs.

 In this series of how-tos, you have learned how to use Apache HBase’s Thrift interface.
 Part 1 covered the basics of the API, working with Thrift, and some boilerplate code for connecting to Thrift.
 Part 2 showed how to insert and to get multiple rows at a time.
 In this third and final post, you will learn how to use scans and some considerations when choosing between REST and Thrift.

 The following post, by Sarah Cannon of Digital Reasoning, was originally published in that company’s blog.
 Digital Reasoning has graciously permitted us to re-publish here for your convenience.

 At the beginning of each release cycle, engineers at Digital Reasoning are given time to explore the latest in Big Data technologies, examining how the frequently changing landscape might be best adapted to serve our mission.
 As we sat down in the early stages of planning for Synthesys 3.8 one of the biggest issues we faced involved reconciling the tradeoff between flexibility and performance.
 How can users quickly and easily retrieve knowledge from Synthesys without being tied to one strict data model?

 The integration of Apache Sentry with Apache Solr helps Cloudera Search meet important security requirements.